 Millions of rural children struggle with hunger

 People who live in rural areas often face hunger at higher rates, in part because of the unique challenges living remotely presents.
-These challenges include an increased likelihood of food deserts with the nearest food pantry or food bank potentially hours away, job opportunities that are more concentrated in low-wage industries and higher rates of unemployment and underemployment.
+These challenges include an increased likelihood of food deserts with the nearest food pantry or food bank potentially hours away, job opportunities that are more concentrated in low-wage industries, and higher rates of unemployment and underemployment.
 This can make hunger in rural areas a unique challenge:

-- 2.4 million rural households face hunger
+- 2.3 million households in rural communities face hunger

 - Rural communities make up 63% of counties in the United States and 87% of counties with the highest rates of overall food insecurity

 - 86% of the counties with the highest percentage of children at risk for food insecurity are rural

 - Poverty is worse in rural communities than in urban communities.
 In 2019, 13.3% of all people in rural areas lived below the poverty line compared to 10.0% of people in urban areas.